patrickjkennedy/LimerickAnimalWelfare/README.md

 ### Make use of the CSS positional properties (e.g. position, float)

 I use the CSS positional property `float: left` in creating my navigation bar.
-I also make use of it again when changing the layout of the navbar on smaller screens (< 600px).
+I also make use of it again when changing the layout of the navbar on smaller screens (< 600px) (styles.css, line 72).

 ```
 @media screen and (max-width: 600px){